rursprung/robotcar1/docs/src/rust-specifics.md

 and for more details on embedded development with Rust please refer to the awesome [Rust Embedded learning resources](https://www.rust-lang.org/what/embedded).
 The same also goes for further information on [RTIC](https://rtic.rs/).

+There's also a [community blog post](https://www.anyleaf.org/blog/rust-embedded-ecosystem-and-tools) which contains similar information to what's been listed here.

 ## Crates
 Rust libraries are called crates and are often published on [crates.io](https://crates.io/) (but can also be pulled in from other sources, e.g. local paths or git repositories).